Clinical Behavioral Health, emphasis in Addictions Counseling Program Description

 Practicum and Internship Process

-All students are required to participate in a 3 credit Practicum experience and a 6 credit Internship that will count towards the Licensed in Addictions Counselor (LAC).
+All students are required to participate in two, 3 credit Practicum experiences and a 6 credit Internship that will count towards the Licensed in Addictions Counselor (LAC).
 Students may complete internship in 3 or 6 credit increments, based on the number of hours they are able to dedicate to their field experience in a given semester.
 Students will attend a seminar as a part of their credit load.
-Students may opt to participate in a second 12 credit internship that will counts towards the Licensed Professional Counselor (LPC).
+Students may opt to participate in a second internship to gain more mental health experience as well as collect additional LAC hours prior to graduation.

 Advancement to Candidacy